“Long before there were maps, there were reference points.

 A brand sounds thoughtful on LinkedIn, sales-driven on paid media, playful on Instagram and corporate on its website.
 The tone and message change depending on the channel.
 Over time, brands start to sound like multiple personalities competing for attention.

-A guiding story prevents this drift.
-It acts as an anchor not limiting creativity, but giving it direction.
-Even when channels and formats change, the anchor message stitches back to the same underlying story.
+A Narrative North Star prevents this drift.
+It acts as an anchor, not limiting creativity, but giving it direction.
+Even when channels and formats change, the anchor message stitches back to the same story.

 a.
 Storytelling as a long-term advantage